"Artificial Intelligence and Robotics": the Veolia Institute held a conference on the new industrial revolution’s impacts for cities

 The entity Nova Veolia develops new digital expertise together with start-ups.
 Veolia Research and Innovation has launched an AI program in partnership with CEA Tech.
 Open innovation is managed by the Group’s Technical and Performance Department - added to which forward-looking reflection by the Veolia Institute helps provide a better understanding of the expectations of partners and customers.

-In reality, 6 million connected sensors in France already collect useful information for optimizing water quantity and quality, detecting leaks and maintaining networks.
+In reality, 6 million connected sensors in France already collect useful information for optimizing water quantity and quality, detecting water leaks and maintaining networks.
 Hypervision centres coordinate the work to ensure the comfort of users.

 Veolia also makes a virtual "social and budget coach" available to consumers to help them manage their water bills more effectively.